raddaoui/dynamic_quota_controller/README.md

 # dynamic_quota_controller
-a kubernetes controller to allow fair sharing of resources between namespace
+a kubernetes controller to allow fair sharing of resources between namespaces